 LED monitors are the exact same as LCD monitors, except they use LED backlighting which provides some advantages such as a brighter and sharper display, thinner screen, and lower power usage.

-LED monitors currently cost a little more than a standard LCD, but if you want the best gaming monitor then I would definitely suggest you buy one.
-If not, a standard LCD monitor with a good response rate will do just fine.
+LED monitors cost a little more than a standard LCD, but if you want the best gaming monitor then definitely make sure to get one.
+They're pretty much the standard these days anyway.

 The contrast ratio of a monitor can be a helpful spec to generally compare picture quality between different monitors.
 In general, the higher the contrast ratio, the better the picture quality.